Got7 videography: Dramas

-Produced by JYP Entertainment and Youku Tudou, Dream Knight is a fantasy romance web drama which premiered on 27 January 2015, and ran for 12 episodes until 5 March 2015.
+Produced by JYP Entertainment and Youku Tudou, Dream Knight is a fantasy romance web drama which premiered on January 27, 2015, and ran for 12 episodes until March 5, 2015.
 Each episode lasts around 12–15 minutes, with the final episode being 23 minutes in total.
 The series revolves around an orphaned, bullied high school girl, Joo In-hyeong, played by Song Ha-yoon, who suffers from a terminal illness.
 Her bleak, solitary life starts to look better when she is suddenly befriended by a group of mysterious boys, played by members of Got7, who provide her with happiness, love, support and friendship.
 Unbeknownst to In-hyeong, the four knights possess magical powers and are on a mission to protect and care for her, until an unexpected discovery threatens their loyalty.
-The drama features many famous faces, with Miss A's Min starring in a lead role, and cameos by comedian Lee Guk-joo, 2PM's Chansung, Park Ji-min (15&), as well as JYP Entertainment's founder Park Jin-young, and actor Choi Woo-shik.
-On September 15, Dream Knight was added onto Netflix with English, Korean, Chinese, and Spanish subtitles.
+The drama features many famous faces, with Miss A's Min starring in a lead role, and cameos by comedian Lee Guk-joo, 2PM's Chansung, Park Ji-min (15&), as well as JYP Entertainment's founder J.Y.
+Park, and actor Choi Woo-shik.